New Orleans Saints: 2000s

 In 2000, the Saints won their first playoff game as they hosted the St. Louis Rams, and after having a better road record than home record, they wore their white jerseys, and won 31–28 over the defending champion Rams.
 The defining play of the game came with the Saints clinging to a three-point lead with minutes to play.
 The Saints punted to the Rams' Az-Zahir Hakim (who would play one season for the Saints in 2005), who fumbled the punt deep in Rams' territory.
 Brian Milne recovered for the Saints, who then ran out the clock to preserve the victory.

 In 2001, they wore their white jerseys in the first six home games.
 During that same year, they primarily wore black pants with both their white and black jerseys.
 They became the first NFL team to wear all-black uniforms in a Week 5 road game against the Carolina Panthers, and again in weeks 16 and 17 in home games against the Washington Redskins and San Francisco 49ers; the Saints were outscored 78–10 in the final two contests to end a 7–9 campaign.

 In 2002, the Saints wore black pants with their white jerseys (except for the final road game, a 20–13 loss in Cincinnati when they went back to the gold pants), and gold pants with their black jerseys, a gold alternate jersey, and a 1967-style throwback uniform, complete with an accurate 1967-era helmet which featured a larger fleur-de-lis, a darker shade of gold and grey facemasks.
 But one season later, they stopped using the alternates and again reverted to wearing gold pants with both their black and white jerseys.

 The team introduced a gold alternate jersey (worn with the black pants) during a December 15, 2002, game versus the Minnesota Vikings, a 32–31 loss, but have never worn them since then.
 Because of the metallic gold's bright color, the gold jerseys were considered the "light" jersey in the game, so the Vikings wore their purple home jerseys as the "dark" colored team.
-One team must wear "dark" and one team must wear "light", this was done because of black & white t.v. broadcasts so viewers could tell the teams apart.
+One team must wear "dark" and one team must wear "light", this was done because of black & white TV broadcasts so viewers could tell the teams apart.
 The only exception being if both teams are wearing throwback uniforms, such as Thanksgiving Classic games.
 From 2003 through 2007, the New England Patriots had a "light" jersey (their alternate, a bright metallic silver) that is not white in which the other team would wear their colored, or "dark" jerseys against them since the third jersey rule was implemented in the NFL in 2002.